krkn-chaos/krkn/GOVERNANCE.md

 While most business in Krkn is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
-A vote can be taken on [the developer mailing list](TODO) or [the private Maintainer mailing list](TODO) for security or conduct matters.
+A vote can be taken on [the developer mailing list](krkn.maintainers@gmail.com) for security or conduct matters.
-Votes may also be taken at [the developer meeting](TODO).
 Any Maintainer may demand a vote be taken.

 Most votes require a simple majority of all Maintainers to succeed, except where otherwise noted.
 Two-thirds majority votes mean at least two-thirds of all